lumeland/blog/posts/lume-2.md

 export default site;
 ```

-Because dev mode is calculated in the instantiation, if we want to instantiate
+Because dev mode is calculated in the instantiation if we want to instantiate
 Lume differently depending on whether we are in dev mode or not, we have to
 detect the flag manually: